dotnet/csharplang/proposals/low-level-struct-improvements.md

 / or requires `[RefEscapes]`
 https://github.com/dotnet/runtime/issues/61135

-- convert cs to c# in the code blocks
+X convert cs to c# in the code blocks
-- ensure the language is consistent for *to the calling method* and *within the current method*
+- ensure the language is consistent for *to the calling method* and *within the current method*, *to the heap*
 - consider naming the compat problem
 - how do we mark the return of a `ref` field ctor as not returnable in the compat case.
 Maybe the attributes save us here because

-***
+X need a section to define the scopes: within method, to calling method, to ref field  (nope this is wrong cause its'n )